Loading...

 • Transportation is available upon request to events and school meetings.

-Our school supports families as advocates and provides opportunities for parent leadership
+Our school supports families as advocates and provides opportunities for parent leadership.

 • If parents have concerns about their child’s learning, the process at Four Seasons A+ Elementary School is to start discussion with the classroom teacher (involving MLL staff or Special Education staff as needed).
 Then to approach the Principal.
 If the concern has been referred to the Principal and a resolution has not been gained, next involve the district Ombudsperson.